Sleep deprivation in higher education: Eating

 Less sleep can lead to weight gain and obesity due to decreases in the body's energy expenditure and ability to stop eating once full.
+When sleeping, leptin levels rise, telling the brain that our body's energy reserves are adequate and we do not need to eat more (i.e suppresses appetite).
+Without sleep, this level cannot rise, allowing ghrelin to rise instead and rather appetite is increased.
 Combining this with the already inadequate diets of college students due to time and monetary constraints can combine to result in weight gain in college students.
 Weight gain in first year college students is a well known phenomenon called the "Freshman 15" in the US or the "Fresher Five" in Australia or New Zealand.

 Emotional

 Mental health

 Insufficient sleep affects students mood by increasing irritability and negatively affecting their emotions.
 Research shows that sleep deprivation increases amygdala activity which is linked to negative emotions like anger and rage.
+This can make coping with even minor stressors more difficult and negatively impact our ability to accurately perceive the world.
 Anxiety is another symptom of sleep loss experienced by students.
 Lack of sleep amplifies anxiety in people who already experience increased levels of worry.
-A survey of college students in 2018 showed 63% of students felt “overwhelming anxiety.”
+A survey of college students in 2018 showed 63% of students felt "overwhelming anxiety."
 Depression has also been linked to sleeplessness.
 In a study of 1,000 young adults those with sleep issues were four times more likely to develop depression.
 These symptoms are two-directional.
 Anxiety and depression have been shown to cause sleeplessness, meaning these symptoms can be compound.

 Relationships

 The effects of sleeplessness also affect relationships among college students.
 An Ohio State University study showed that couples that obtained less than 7 hours of sleep interacted in a more hostile way.
 They also are less successful at resolving conflicts when they do come up.
 This is an effect from the irritability and impaired decision-making exhibited by students with sleep deprivation.
 Sleep deprivation also has been shown to reduce feelings of gratitude, which is an integral part of a healthy relationship.
+Similarly, it can also increase feelings of loneliness and rejection, even if it is not the reality of the relationship.